Redbelt: Plot

 Mike later helps Chet prepare for a film role and is offered the role of co-producer.
 That evening, Mike faxes the details of his training methods to Jerry so they can be used in the film.
 Joe then informs Mike that he was suspended from duty for pawning the watch, which turned out to be stolen.
-Mike later relays the information to Jerry who leaves without giving an explanation.
-Zena also decides to stop all contact with Sondra, who is panicky, having borrowed $30,000 from a loan shark to order the fabric for the dresses.
+Mike later relays the information to Jerry, who leaves without giving an explanation.
+Zena also decides to cut off contact with Sondra, who had already borrowed $30,000 from a loan shark to order fabric for the dresses.
 The couple then learns that Bruno and Marty Brown are using Mike's marble-drawing method as a promotional gimmick for their fighting competition.

 Mike hires Laura to sue, but Marty's lawyer threatens that if they do not drop the lawsuit, he will give the police proof that she broke the window attempting to kill Joe.
 He also has proof incriminating Mike and Joe of covering it up.
 Feeling responsible for what happened, Joe kills himself.
-Mike feels obligated to help Joe's financially struggling wife and, in desperate need of money himself, decides to compete as an undercard fighter in the upcoming competition.
+Mike feels obligated to help Joe's financially struggling wife and, in desperate need of money himself, agrees to compete as an undercard fighter in the upcoming competition.

 At the arena, Mike discovers the fights are being fixed: the white and black marbles are not selected at random.
 Unbeknownst to the competitors, this is done by Marty, Jerry and Bruno to ensure winning bets.
-Mike also learns that Sondra is the one who told them about Laura shooting the window.
-Apparently, she did not want to stay with someone who cannot provide for her.
+Mike also learns that Sondra is the one who told them about Laura shooting the window, having become fed up with his putting honor before providing for his family.

-Mike is disgusted by the way in which the group is dishonoring the sport, specially when the Professor, an elderly martial arts master, is part of the crowd.
+Mike is disgusted by the way in which the group is dishonoring the sport, especially when he learns the Professor, an elderly martial arts master, is in the crowd.
 Mike decides to leave the tournament and let things be, but Laura convinces him to act.
-Decided to let everyone know what is going on, Mike re-enters the arena and incapacitates several security guards trying to stop him.
-He is ultimately engaged by Ricardo and their fight draws the attention of everyone there.
-In the end, Mike wins.
+Mike re-enters the arena and fights his way through several security guards.
+He is then confronted by Ricardo, and their fight draws the attention of everyone there.
+Mike manages to choke Ricardo unconscious.
 As a sign of respect, Morisaki offers Mike his ivory-studded belt, previously referred to as a Japanese national treasure.
 Mike is then approached by the Professor himself, who proceeds to award him the coveted red belt.
 He then embraces him, acknowledging his dedication to the art.